Choosing between AWS and Azure

 There’s no doubt that Amazon, the AWS company, is the main player in the cloud hosting market – but Microsoft and Google have been late entrants to the market by comparison.
 Furthermore, they both have experience chasing down competitors and they both have the money to do so.
 We can expect to see the market become more competitive, but in the meantime, organisations should still ensure they have a strong understanding of their needs before choosing a provider – for the time being, this is still an industry of niche offerings.

 igroup work with both the Amazon (AWS) and the Microsoft Azure cloud platforms and can work with you to find the best fit for your requirements.
+To find out more about services please have a look at our AWS services and Azure services.

 Request a call back